Infineon/cce-mtb-psoc61-mcuboot-bootloader/README.md

 #### **Customizing and selecting the flash map**

-A flash map for example is selected by changing the value of the `FLASH_MAP` variable in the *bootloader/shared_config.mk* file to the desired JSON file name.
+A flash map for example is selected by changing the value of the `FLASH_MAP` variable in the *<*application*>/user_config.mk* file to the desired JSON file name.
 Supporting only *psoc6_swap_single.json* and *psoc6_overwrite_single.json* JSON files.

 See [How to modify flash map](https://github.com/mcu-tools/mcuboot/blob/v1.8.1-cypress/boot/cypress/MCUBootApp/MCUBootApp.md#how-to-modify-flash-map) section to understand how to customize the flash map to your needs.

-Before the pre-build stage, the flashmap JSON file is automatically parsed by the *bootloader/scripts/flashmap.py* python script to generate the following files:
+Before the pre-build stage, the flashmap JSON file is automatically parsed by the *<*application*>/scripts/memorymap_<*family*>.py* python script to generate the following files:

-   1. *flashmap.mk* and *source/cy_flash_map.h* files in the bootloader example.
+   1. *memorymap.mk*, *memorymap.c* and *memorymap.h* files in the bootloader example.
-   2. *flashmap.mk* file in the blinky example.
+   2. *memorymap.mk*, *memorymap.c* and *memorymap.h* files in the blinky example.

-The parameters generated in the *flashmap.mk* file are used in the `DEFINES` and `LDFLAGS` variables of the application Makefile.
+The parameters generated in the *memorymap.mk* file are used in the `DEFINES` and `LDFLAGS` variables of the application Makefile.

-The structures generated in the *cy_flash_map.h* file are used by the *cy_flashmap.c* file in the MCUboot library.
+The structures generated in the *memorymap.c* and *memorymap.h* files are used by the *cy_flashmap.c* file in the MCUboot library.

+> **Note:** While modifying the flash map, make sure the primary slot, secondary slot, and bootloader application flash sizes are appropriate.
+In this code example, it will automatically match the application linker scripts flash memory allocation with the *memorymap.c* and *user_config.mk* files.
 ### Configuring make variables

 This section explains the important make variables that affect the MCUboot functionality.
 Some of these variables are autogenerated from the flashmap JSON file and some variables can be updated directly in the Makefile or passed along with the `make build` command.

 #### **Common make variables**

-These variables are common to both the bootloader and blinky apps and are configured via the *bootloader/shared_config.mk* file.
+These variables are common to both the bootloader and blinky apps and are configured via the *<*application*>/user_config.mk* file.

  Variable | Default value | Description
  -------- | ------------- |------------